TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 julia> cov = generate_coverage()
 ```

 This will run the tests, track line coverage and print a report table as output.
 Note that we want to maintain 100% test coverage.
-If any file does not show 100% coverage, please add tests to cover the missing lines.
+If any file does not show 100%
+coverage, please add tests to cover the missing lines.

-If you are having trouble reaching 100% test coverage, you can set your PR to 'draft' status and ask for help.
+If you are having trouble reaching 100% test coverage, you can set your pull
+request to 'draft' status and ask for help.

-### Linter
+### Run the Linter

-On the bash/git bash terminal, the pre-commit:
+In the bash/git bash terminal, run pre-commit:

 ```bash
 . env/bin/activate # if necessary (for Windows the command is: . env/Scripts/activate)
 pre-commit run -a
 ```

-If there are things to fix, do it.
+If any of the checks failed, find in the pre-commit log what the issues are and
+fix them.
 Then, add them again (`git add`), rerun the tests & linter, and commit.

 ```bash
 git status # Another way to show that all conflicts are fixed.